 Jan Burkhardt is a freelance dancer/choreographer, Laban-Bartenieff Movement Analyst, musician and physiotherapist.
 The focus of his artistic and pedagogic work is the resonance between somatic exploration and its communication into space.
 Jan cooperates internationally with a variety of institutions and artists.
 He is currently guest lecturer at the dance universities of Berlin, Stockholm, Copenhagen and Cologne.
 His most recent artistic research involved a.o. projects with Laurent Chetouane, Sebastian Matthias, Martin Nachbar and Cecilia Roos.

-Maya Matilda Carroll is a choreographer, dancer, mentor and teacher, based in Berlin since 2004.
-In the past thirteen years Maya has created over 30 works from solo to extended group pieces.
-She has collaborated with dancers, visual artists, poets, musicians, actors, opera singers and amateurs, in Europe and worldwide.
+Maya M. Carroll is an independent choreographer, performer, mentor and teacher, based in Berlin since 2004.
+In the past fourteen years Maya has created over 30 works from solo to extended group pieces.
+She has collaborated with artists and performers from diverse backgrounds; dancers, visual artists, poets, musicians, actors, opera singers, stage and light designers.
 Maya has been making dance independently as well as being commissioned to create pieces for state theaters, independent companies and dance academies.
-She leads classes and workshops in Europe and abroad, extensively developing her teaching methods alongside her artistic work.
-In 2011 Maya formed The Instrument with her partner, composer / musician Roy Carroll.
-Her work is anchored in the meeting point between the palpable and imagined; drawn from and towards the body's memory, social roots and myth, pluralities and singularities in humans and environment.
-Dance background: between 1997-2000 Maya danced in Muza dance company, Tel-Aviv, Israel.
+Her work is anchored in the meeting point between the tangible and imagined; reality and myth, drawn from and towards the limitless expression of the dancing body.
+In 2011 Maya formed The Instrument with her partner, composer and musician Roy Carroll.
+Dance background: Between 1997-2000 Maya danced in Muza dance company, Tel-Aviv, Israel.
 She collaborated with choreographer Lara Barsacq over five years (Tel-Aviv - Paris).
 Between 2000-2003 Maya danced in Batsheva Ensemble company, directed by Ohad Naharin.
 She also danced works choreographed by Anat Danieli, Sharon Eyal and Arkadi Zaides to name a few.
 In 2005 Maya joined Research Project with Sasha Waltz & Guests in Berlin.
 Since 2013 she collaborates with choreographer and director Julyen Hamilton.
-She joined his company Allen`s Line in their last two pieces Goat Ocean and Mud Like Gold. theinstrument.org
+She joined his company Allen's Line in three pieces; Goat Ocean, Mud Like Gold and The Light from Beneath Reaches. theinstrument.org

 Maya M. Carroll

 Mo.Ré, a collective for movement research.
 Mo.Ré is a network for movement research by dancers who are based in Berlin and share a personal experience with Gaga, Ohad Naharin’s dance practice with Batsheva Dance Company.
-Through teaching and mutual exchange, we further explore our understanding of dance and movement, as well as investigate and get feedback over our new findings.The classes will be taught by: Einav Katan-Schmid, Nitsan Margaliot, Steph Amurao, Juan Corres Benito, Olivia Tarrish Ancona, Tamar Grosz.
+Through teaching and mutual exchange, we further explore our understanding of dance and movement, as well as investigate and get feedback over our new findings.The classes will be taught by: Steph Amurao, Juan Corres Benito, Tamar Grosz, Einav Katan-Schmid, Nitsan Margaliot, Olivia Tarrish Ancona, Kerem Shemi.

 Profesional experience: The Batsheva Ensemble Dance Company (Ohad Naharin).
 Worked as a freelance dancer with choreographers: Anat Danieli, Inbal Pinto, Barak Marshall and with ‘Matanicola’, The dance/theatre director Sebastian Blasius, Görlitz Opera House- as a dancer and choreorgapher.
 Choreography for a film by director Amit Epstein.
 Participation in duet creations by choreographers: Rami Levi (Culberg Ballet, Nacho Duato - Compañía Nacional de Danza de España, Batsheva dance company), Yossi Tmim, Michael Getman.
 Since 2000 - DeDe Dance Company as co-founder- artistic director, choreographer and dancer.
 Co-founder of the Tel Aviv Dance Company, of the 'Maslul' advanced dance training program in 2008 of the BIKUREI HAITIM CENTER.
 Co-founder of the `HaSadna`, advanced dance training program.
 Creating and teaching in `Danceworks`Academy- Berlin, in `Die Etage` Academy- Berlin.
 Certified 'GAGA' teacher.
 The 'MSIDC' (Multy Style International Dance Conference) – As head of the contemporary department.
 Prizes and awards: Best performing artist, 1998 Adami prize at the Bagnolet International Dance Competition/France, Ministry of Culture Prize for Young Choreographers - Israel 2007, The Tel Aviv Rosenblum Arts Award 2010.